 Toronto is a prime location for benefit concerts.
 This is because a lot of musicians maintain homes here and because there is such a wealth of concert venues to choose from.
 It also helps that there are about 8 million people in the vicinity that can be called upon to buy a ticket to the show.
 If you live in a prime location you're in luck, because most of the concerts will take place in the downtown entertainment district.

 The biggest benefit shows are the ones that get the most publicity.
 This is stuff like Hardcore Punk for Haiti, where multiple bands get together for a concert and donate the proceeds to a cause that has been prominent in the news, usually one that's occurred suddenly rather than a ubiquitous cause like breast cancer or heart disease.
 These disaster concerts are usually on short notice so you'll need to keep your eyes and ears open if you want to hear about it in time to get a ticket.
 Listen to the radio often.
-Page sponsorship donated by: Gang & Lani Media - digital marketing agency in Mississauga.
-When you need your word out about your business, speak to the experts!
+Page sponsorship donated by: Luna Farms.
+When you need a day our with your family, this is the perfect place!

 Of course, it's not just big name causes and big name bands that host benefit concerts.
 Most event planners are usually filled with organizing smaller benefit concerts at cozier venues like bars or even high school gyms.
 These concerts might be in support of the cause du jour from the news or they might be for established but usually ignored causes like diabetes research.
 You may even find yourself attending a fundraising event by a local dentist for example, who is raising money for dental care for the underprivileged.
 They might even set themselves achievable goals like raising enough money to buy a children dental implants.